inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 way from San Francisco to Hackensack, New Jersey, although God alone knows why it would want to.

-The five main kinds of electricity are alternating current, direct current, lightning, static, and European.
+The five  kinds of electricity are alternating current, direct current, lightning, static, and European.
 Most American homes have alternating current, which means that the electricity goes in one direction for a while, then goes in the other direction.
 This prevents harmful electron buildup in